Grey-breasted mountain toucan: Status

-The IUCN has assessed the grey-breasted mountain toucan as Near Threatened.
-Its population size is not known and is believed to be decreasing.
-The principal threat is deforestation from expanding agriculture, mining, and logging.
-Though it occurs in some protected areas and is thought to be locally common, "[p]opulation fragmentation and inbreeding are possible problems".
+As of 8 March 2023, the IUCN has assessed the grey-breasted mountain toucan as being a least-concern species; it had previously been classified as near-threatened in 2016.
+It has a very large range (over 1,070,000 km²), and the population, while believed to be slowly declining, is still estimated between 25,000 and 77,000 mature individuals.
+The primary threat is habitat loss due to expanding agriculture, logging, and mining.
+Though it occurs in some protected areas and is thought to be locally common, "population fragmentation and inbreeding are possible problems".